First Essex: Basildon (BN)

-Basildon depot is located on Cherrydown East, near to Basildon railway station.
-It was opened by Eastern National in 1961 to replace premises at Bull Road, Vange.
+The depot is located on Cherrydown East, near to Basildon railway station.
+It was opened by Eastern National in 1961 to replace premises at Bull Road, in Vange.

-After Brentwood depot closed in 1995, Basildon ran the Brentwood town services until 1998, when they were transferred to Harold Wood depot.
-When First London took over Harold Wood in 2004, Basildon again took on the Brentwood town services until 2012, when Chelmsford acquiredthe Brentwood services with the 351 and 73 (Basildon renumbered the 551 to service 9).
+After Brentwood's North Road depot closed in 1995, its operations transferred to Basildon.
+In 1998, when they were transferred to Harold Wood depot; when First London took over that operation in 2004, Basildon again took on the Brentwood town services until 2012, when Chelmsford acquired them.